 Events in December

-Feast of the Immaculate Conception.
-Italians celebrate the immaculate conception of the Virgin Mary each year on Dec 8th.
-Of course, this is a national holiday, which means all public offices are closed and many businesses as well.
-Special masses are held in churches and in Rome there's a celebration in which the Pope lays a floral wreath on the Madonna statue at Piazza Mignanelli.
+Feast of the Immaculate Conception, Nationwide (December 8).
+Italians celebrate the Immaculate Conception of the Virgin Mary each year.
+Of course, this is a national holiday, meaning all public offices and many businesses are closed.
+Special masses are held in churches, and in Rome, there's a celebration in which the Pope lays a floral wreath on the Madonna statue at Piazza Mignanelli.

-Christmas Eve/Christmas Day.
-The 24th and 25th of December are celebrated in much the same way as they are in many English-speaking countries, with Italians spending time with their families.
+Christmas Eve/Christmas, Nationwide (December 24/d25).
+Christmas Eve and Christmas are celebrated in much the same way as they are in many English-speaking countries, with Italians spending time with their families.
 Although businesses and offices are closed for this national holiday, it's actually a relatively low-key affair.
-That's because the main Christmas holiday in Italy is Epiphany, which is celebrated on Jan 6th and signifies the end of Italy's 12 days of Christmas.
+That's because the main Christmas holiday in Italy is Epiphany, which is celebrated on January 6 and signifies the end of Italy's 12 days of Christmas.

 Food & Wine in Italy - 11 Days.
 Eat like royalty, drink like a Roman, and explore Italy's top cultural and historic sites on this packed 11-day trip.